 Arizona Air National Guard, Tucson, AZ.

-With more than a dozen units (both resident and “tenant”), Davis Monthan may be the origin of several military aircraft that can be seen over the Gila.
-Both the EC130H Compass Call and the HC130J Combat King fly from Davis and multiple F-16 fighter squadrons utilize the base, flying over 10,000 sorties per year.
-In addition, Davis is home to over eighty A-10C Thunderbolt II aircraft.
-Several units also utilize the HH-60G Pave Hawk helicopter.
-Although Davis Monthan maintains MOAs west of Tucson, they also appear to be using military airspace over the Gila National Forest, as confirmed by multiple A-10C aircraft sightings and photo documentation in the fall of 2017.
+With both resident and tenant units assigned, Davis-Monthan may be the origin of several military aircraft that can be seen over the Gila.
+Both the EC-130H Compass Call and the HC-130J Combat King fly from Davis-Monthan AFB.
+In addition, Davis-Monthan is home to over eighty A-10C Thunderbolt II aircraft.
+Units assigned there also utilize the HH-60G Pave Hawk helicopter.
+Although Davis Monthan maintains MOAs west of Tucson, they may be using military airspace over the Gila National Forest, as confirmed by multiple A-10C aircraft sightings and photo documentation in the fall of 2017.

 Luke Air-Force Base, Phoenix, AZ.